-- 2. Public utilities and related facilities such as; water, sewer, roads and bridges, airports, and rail transit systems are generally adequate to support new development. - 3.
-Local economic development officials have enhanced the region's overall attractiveness to prospective industrial and commercial investors.
-The efforts shown by the local elected official and economic development professional has been instrumental in the use of state and federal grant and loan programs along with the continued use of TIF districts and enterprise zones. - 4.
+- 1. Local economic development officials have enhanced the region's overall attractiveness to prospective industrial and commercial investors.
+The efforts shown by the local elected official and economic development professional have been instrumental in the use of state and federal grant and loan programs, along with the continued use of TIF districts and enterprise zones. - 2.
 Workforce development has come to the forefront of many of the District's priorities.
-ECI Super Region is working with six community colleges and 25 counties to survey the needs of the manufacturers and train the workforce accordingly. - 5.
-Availability of private and public development organizations using their financing programs in conjunction to provide competitively priced, fixed-rate financing for fixed assets, inventory, and working capital needs.
+ECI Super Region is working with six community colleges and 25 counties to survey the needs of the manufacturers and train the workforce accordingly.